kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

 A Step Further
 ~~~~~~~~~~~~~~

 OK, looking good, let's create another Activity.
 Call this one "Misc".
-Once created switch to this Activity, either by Right Click on the Desktop > Activities or use the Keyboard shortcut Alt+D,A ( Hold Alt down, press D, then Press A )
-Then select the Misc Activity from the side bar.
+Once created switch to this Activity, either by Right Click on the Desktop > Activities or use the Keyboard shortcut Alt+D, A ( Hold Alt down, press D, then Press A ) then select the Misc Activity from the side bar.

 OK, lets configure a few useful tools